Top 5 Natural Skin Cleansing Oils

 As well as being gentle, it is moisturising too, leaving skin wonderfully soft after dealing with any dry patches.
-While it is nourishing, it is also one of the very lightest oils so it won’t be too heavy for anyone to use as a skin cleansing oil.
-Its light consistency means that as well as being perfect for oil cleansing, you can also use it as a daytime moisturiser for added benefit.
+While it is nourishing, apricot kernel oil is also one of the very lightest oils so it won’t be too heavy for anyone to use as a skin cleansing oil.
+It’s light consistency means that as well as being perfect for oil cleansing, you can also use it as a daytime moisturiser for added benefit.

 Calendula infused oil